Module Development Timeline

 Each module development team will follow a series of steps and checkpoints designed to 1) align the materials development process with the overall GETSI project goals and timeline and 2) allow for timely interaction among the materials development teams, assessment team, UNAVCO, SERC staff, and technical advisors.
 After your proposal has been accepted and your contract is initiated, there are three major phases of developing, testing, and revising materials.
 After these phases are complete your, materials will be published on the GETSI website and will be publicly available for use.

 Each team's authors work together to create detailed descriptions of materials for faculty use and student versions of the materials when necessary.
-The GETSI Materials Development Rubric (Microsoft Word 2007 (.docx) 131kB Feb18 14) outlines the expectations for how the materials will be created.
+The GETSI Materials Development Rubric (Microsoft Word 2007 (.docx) 134kB Dec7 17) outlines the expectations for how the materials will be created.
 It is based on the InTeGrate Materials Development and Refinement Rubric with minor project-specific differences.
-The GETSI Facilitator, Beth Pratt-Sitaula, and the team's assessment consultant provide guidance to the team to help them understand and meet the elements of the rubric.
+The GETSI Project Manager, Beth Pratt-Sitaula, and the team's assessment consultant provide guidance to the team to help them understand and meet the elements of the rubric.
 At the end of Phase 1 the materials will need to pass through the rubric, demonstrating that they have all of the desired attributes.
-In Phase 2, student data will be collected, so authors must prepare by obtaining IRB approval from their institution (more details below).
-Find GETSI-specific IRB documents at the top of the Forms and Documents page.Obtaining IRB Approval
+In Phase 2, the materials will be tested in each author's classroom and student data will be collected.
+In the past, authors had to obtain Institutional Review Board (IRB) approval from their own institution to collect this data.
+However, beginning January 2018, new IRB guidelines allow multi-site data collection to be covered by Carleton's IRB exempt status (click below to read more about the guidelines).
+For those locations with an IRB, you should inform your IRB that you are participating in this study and that Carleton is acting as the IRB of record.

 During the classroom pilot phase, module authors take their newly developed curriculum and try it out in their own classroom.
 Authors collect data that supports the evaluation of the team's materials and of the projects overall goals.
 Learn more about the design of the assessment and evaluation.
 Piloting allows authors to understand and document the learning that is taking place in the classroom.
 This helps ensure that the desired level of learning is being achieved and demonstrates pieces of the curriculum that may need revisions.
 Since each team member individually pilots the materials, there will be multiple sets of data to inform the material revisions.
 The classroom pilots also contribute to the evaluation of the overall GETSI project effort by gathering data that is common to all GETSI classroom pilots.
 Read more about the assessment data being collected and how it relates to your module and the overarching project on the Assessment Data page.